pascalito007/efrei-cloud-bigdata/cafe/network/readme.md

             - Source: Bastion host security group

   **Hint:** Refer to the <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html" target="_blank">AWS Documentation</a>

-  Uses the your key pair that you created earlier

 ## Task 7: Configuring your EC2 Instance Connect Endpoint and Connect to private instance